ichtrojan/nigerian-banks/README.md

 go run server.go
 ```

-Alternatively, if you are a Docker fanboy, your can run:
+Alternatively, if you are a Docker fanboy, you can run:

 ```bash
 docker-composer up